-After a company is listed on an exchange, supply and demand determine the price of the shares.
+After a company is listed on an exchange, supply and demand, determine the price of the shares.
 The more the shares are in demand, the higher their price.
-But if investors sell large amounts of the shares, the share price drops.
+But if investors sell large shares, the share price drops.
 Hence, market cap (outstanding shares x value of one share) is a fairly accurate assessment of a company’s value.

-Companies with a value of $10 billion or more are large cap.
-They are well established and provide investors with modest returns and sustained long-term growth.
+Companies with a value of $10 billion or more are large caps.
+They are well-established and provide investors with modest returns and sustained long-term growth.

-$2 billion to $10 billion is mid-cap.
+$2 billion to $10 billion in mid-cap.
 These are companies in an industry with rapid growth.
-They are riskier than large cap companies, but their potential growth is higher.
+They are riskier than large-cap companies, but their potential growth is higher.
 This means that mid-cap companies might bring greater returns in the short term.

 Small-cap companies are below $2 billion and more than $300 million.
 They are the riskiest and potentially have the greatest returns.
 They are susceptible to economic declines due to their lack of resources.

 But it is not the full picture.
 Companies might have valuable shares, but it does not equal a valuable company.
-Potential buyers of a company need to look at a company’s debt as well as their balance sheets.
+Potential buyers of a company need to look at a company’s debt and balance sheets.

 So, What Does Market Cap Mean In Crypto?

-Cryptocurrency market cap is different from the stock market cap.
+The cryptocurrency market cap is different from the stock market cap.
 The total amount of coins in circulation is multiplied by the value of one coin.
-For instance, if there are 200 coins in circulation, and the value of each coin is $2, the market cap of the cryptocurrency is $400.
+For instance, if there are 200 coins in circulation, and the value of each coin is $2, the cryptocurrency’s market cap is $400.

-Mid-cap crypto is less stable than large cap crypto, but it has a lot of growth potential.
+Mid-cap crypto is less stable than large-cap crypto but has much growth potential.
 This means that the crypto is in a strong position of value, but it can gain more value in the future.
 It can expand its network and increase its utility.
 Mid-cap cryptocurrencies allow investors to receive returns from their expansion.

 Small-cap crypto provides the biggest returns of the three market caps.
-These are start-up or emerging currencies that are experiencing fast growth in the market.
-The values of the coins depend on the crypto market as a whole, and this causes small-cap crypto to be much more volatile than the other market cap cryptos.
+These are a start-up or emerging currencies that are experiencing fast growth in the market.
+The values of the coins depend on the crypto market as a whole, and this causes small-cap crypto to be much more volatile than the other market-cap cryptos.

-More and more coins will be added to the circulation, so the demand and use of the coins might also increase quickly, but the opposite might also occur.
-Investors and traders could instantly lose their investments because the value of the coin rapidly drops, or the cryptocurrency fails.
+More and more coins will be added to circulation, so the demand and use of the coins might also increase quickly, but the opposite might also occur.
+Investors and traders could instantly lose their investments because the coin’s value rapidly drops or the cryptocurrency fails.